Methodology

 1. Manually mapping over satellite and aerial imagery from ESRI, Mapbox, Maxar and Bing

-2. Visually confirming with Google Earth, Apple and Yandex satellite imagery
+2. Visually confirming with Google Earth and Copernicus imagery

 3. Vestra database of mountain passes and Soviet/Russian expeditions